appbaseio/reactive-manual/content/docs/result-components/ResultCard.md

 ![Image to be displayed](https://i.imgur.com/KnrGoRk.png)

-`ResultList` creates a result card UI component for a particular result item, it can be used with `ReactiveList` to display results in a card layout, suited for data that have an associated image.
+`ResultCard` creates a card UI component for a particular result item, it can be used with `ReactiveList` to display results in a card layout, suited for data that have an associated image.

 Example uses: